lordmauve/wasabi2d/docs/tile_maps.rst

     `tile pack from Craftpix <https://craftpix.net/freebies/free-swamp-game-tileset-pixel-art/>`_.

-You could use sprite primitives to do this, but because large, scrolling levels can consist of *millions* of tiles, this is relatively expensive both in terms of memory usage and rendering.
+You could use sprite primitives to do this, but because large, scrolling levels can consist of tens of thousands of tiles, this is relatively expensive both in terms of memory usage and rendering.
 Instead Wasabi2D provides a GPU accelerated tile map that is fast to render even over vast tile maps.

 Some of the properties of this tile map: